escap/fenix-ui-filter/README.md

 filter.getValues("fenix");
 ```

-- `filter.getValues(format)` : get filter values according to the specific format.
-Available format are 'plain' (default and optional),
+- `filter.getValues(format, includedSelectors)` : get filter values according to the specific format.
+Available format are 'plain' (default and optional), includedSelectors filter the selectors to include in the result
 catalog, fenix.
 For more info che the `fx-common/utils` doc.
 - `filter.setValues(values)` : set filter values.
 The syntax is the same of `filter.getValues()`
 - `filter.on(event, callback[, context])` : pub/sub